-Listening with non-judgment is vital to catalyzing positive change, and empathizing with the people you are talking with, no matter what culture, life stage, or circumstance, is critical to knowing the tools that will empower them to work towards their goals and thrive.
-Rhonda returned to college after working for non-profits like Children’s Healthcare of Atlanta and witnessing the growing mental health struggles impacting youth and their families in her sphere of influence.
-She earned her Bachelor of Social Work from Dalton State College and graduated Phi Kappa Phi with a Master of Social Work from Fordham University Graduate School of Social Service.
-She focused her studies on evidence-based practices like cognitive behavior therapy (CBT), the social determinants of mental and behavioral health, and how they impact individuals, families, groups, organizations, and communities on a micro and macro level.
-Facilitating social-emotional learning groups for K-8th graders, mentoring young adults in a college setting, and helping older adults deepened her understanding of the social determinants of mental and behavioral health throughout the lifespan.
-Rhonda brings life experience, social work education, additional post-graduate training in trauma-informed cognitive behavior and somatic therapies, and over 34 hours of training to assist children, adolescents, and adults challenged by neural atypical issues such as attention deficit hyperactive disorder to her clinical practice.
-As a Licensed Master of Social work, she works under supervision, collaborating with clients to gain the awareness and skills they need to help them build solid foundations to create the life they want.
+Listening with non-judgment and empathy is vital to catalyzing positive change and understanding what knowledge and resources will empower clients to work towards their goals and thrive.
+Rhonda’s experience facilitating social-emotional learning groups for K-8th graders, mentoring young adults, and helping older adults has deepened her understanding of the social determinants of mental and behavioral health throughout the lifespan.
+Rhonda brings not only a bachelor's and master's level social work education but also life experience, additional post-graduate training in trauma-informed cognitive behavioral and somatic therapies, and over 34 hours of training in assisting clients challenged by neural atypical issues such as attention deficit hyperactive disorder.
+As a Licensed Master of Social Work working under supervision, Rhonda collaborates with clients to help them gain the awareness and skills they need to build solid foundations to create the life they want.

 WHY IS SUICIDE PREVENTION TRAINING IMPORTANT?